 5. Tribe

-TribeAnother simple platform that you can use is Tribe to get your fans’ support.
+TribeAnother simple platform you can use is Tribe to get your fans’ support.
 The site members can accept donations or sell monthly or yearly subscriptions to their followers.
-In addition, they can also sell digital or physical products, charge for one-on-one phone calls, etc.
+They can also sell digital or physical products, charge for one-on-one phone calls, etc.

-The platform charges a nominal fee from each member.
-Supporters also get several modes for making payments: debit and credit cards, Google pay, Paypal, etc. They don’t even have to sign up in Tribe to enjoy their favorite creators’ content.
+The platform charges a nominal fee for each member.
+Supporters also get several payment modes: debit and credit cards, Google Pay, Paypal, etc. They don’t have to sign up in Tribe to enjoy their favorite creators’ content.

 Visit Site